x0rc/x0rc/README.md

 <br/>

 ##### Interested in a career in DevOps.
 Cloud Computing and Cybersecurity are two of my passions.
-I found myself spending the majority of my free time on platforms like TryHackMe and HackTheBox, where I learned a valuable lesson in addition to security, Linux, and networking fundamentals: **there is always a way in.**
+I found myself spending the majority of my free time on platforms like TryHackMe, HackTheBox & ProvingGrounds where I learned a valuable lesson in addition to security, Linux, and networking fundamentals: **there is always a way in.**

 #### Currently jamming to 🎧️